onesteinbv/addons-onestein/mass_mailing_no_unsubscribe/README.rst

 Maintainer
 ----------

-This module is maintained by ONESTEIN BV.
+This module is maintained by Onestein.